 To promote and propel agri-food robotics research, we organize a series of workshop at main robotic conferences.

-We organize the workshop on “Agricultural Robotics: learning from Industry 4.0 and moving into the future” at the International Conference on Intelligent Robots and Systems (IROS), September 24-27, 2017, Vancouver, Canada.
-Check the objectives, schedule/speakers and organization.
+We organize the workshop on “Agricultural Robotics: learning from Industry 4.0 and moving into the future” at the International Conference on Intelligent Robots and Systems (IROS), on September 28, 2017, at the Vancouver Convention Centre, room 211-214.

 Click on the menu item for more information.